acharge91/Raindrops/README.md

 - *Pling* - if the given number has a factor of 3.
 - *Plang* - if the given number has a factor of 5.
 - *Plong* - if the given number has a factor of 7.
-- If the given numbers' factors do not include any of the above then the program wll output the given number.
+- If the given numbers' factors do not include any of the above then the program will output the given number.

 **Examples:**